billabear/docs/docs/developer/events/checkout.md

 ## Checkout Session Created

-This is triggered when a checkout seassion is created.
+This is triggered when a checkout session is created.

 | Name | Constant For Name |
 | --- | --- |